A Family of Pairwise Multi-Marginal Optimal Transports that Define a Generalized Metric: Main results

-Before we proceed, we give a short proof that the generalized triangle inequality holds with $C(\NumDist) = 1$ for $\NumDist = 3$ when $\Dist$ is a metric.
-This avoids some key ideas getting obscured by the heavy index notation that is unavoidable when dealing with a general $\NumDist$ and a tighter $C(\NumDist)$.
+In the next section, we give a self contained proof that the generalized triangle inequality holds with $C(\NumDist) = 1$ for $\NumDist = 3$ when $\Dist$ is a metric.
+This proof contains the key ideas behind the proof of the triangle inequality in Theorems \ref{th:n_metric} and \ref{th:n_metric_c}.
+Proving the generalized triangle inequality for a general $\NumDist$, and a large $C(\NumDist)$, is the hardest part of these theorems, compared to proving the other properties required by generalized metrics.

-\subsection{Proof of the generalized triangle inequality for $\NumDist = 3$, $\ell=1$, and $C(\NumDist) = 1$}
+\section{Proof of the generalized triangle inequality for $\NumDist = 3$, $\ell=1$, and $C(\NumDist) = 1$}

-We will prove that for any mass functions $\PIU{1},\dots,\PIU{4}$ over $\XU{1},\dots,\XU{4}$, respectively, if $\DistU{i,j}:\XU{i}\times\XU{j}\mapsto \mathbb{R}$ is a metric for any $i,j\in\{1,\dots,4\}, i \neq j$, then
+We will prove that for any mass functions $\PIU{1},\dots,\PIU{4}$ over $\XU{1},\dots,\XU{4}$, respectively, if $\DistU{i,j}:\XU{i}\times\XU{j}\mapsto \mathbb{R}$ is a metric for any $i,j\in\{1,\dots,4\}, i \neq j$, then $\WU{1,2,3} \leq \WU{1,2,4} + \WU{1,3,4} + \WU{2,3,4}$.